 - It has effect for the year 2014/15 unless replaced or varied by the full Council.

 - Once approved by the full Council, this policy statement will come into immediate effect and will be subject to review on a minimum of an annual basis, the policy for the next financial year being approved by 31st March each year.

 The Pay Policy Statement makes reference to a number of related documents/information which will be accessed via links to the Council website.
 These links will be inserted when the document is approved by Full Council and published in accordance with paragraph 12.1 below.

 2. Other legislation relevant to pay and remuneration

 - In determining the pay and remuneration of all of its employees, the Council will comply with all relevant employment legislation.
-This includes legislation such as the Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations.
-The Council ensures there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the of use job evaluation mechanisms National Joint Council (NJC) and Hay Group, which directly establish the relative levels of posts in grades according to the requirements, demands and responsibilities of the role.
+This includes legislation such as the Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and where relevant, the Transfer of Undertakings (Protection of Employment) Regulations.
+The Council ensures there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the use of job evaluation mechanisms National Joint Council (NJC) and Hay Group, which directly establish the relative levels of posts in grades according to the requirements, demands and responsibilities of the role.

-3. Pay Structure
+3. Pay structure

-- The Council uses the nationally negotiated pay spine(s) (i.e. a defined list of salary points) as the basis for its local pay structure, which determines the salaries of the large majority of its (non teaching) workforce together with the use locally determined rates where these do not apply.
+- The Council uses the nationally negotiated pay spine(s) (i.e. a defined list of salary points) as the basis for its local pay structure, which determines the salaries of the large majority of its (non teaching) workforce together with the use of locally determined rates where these do not apply.

 - The Council adopts the national pay bargaining arrangements in respect of the establishment and revision of the national pay spine(s) for example through any agreed annual pay increases negotiated nationally with joint trade unions.